Employing staff - in more detail

 There are enhanced rights for young people (under 18 years old) and special rules about night working.

-You should be aware that all employees have a right to request flexible working, for example part time hours or ‘flexitime’ (this right used to only apply to employees who had children under the age of 17 (18 if a child is disabled) or who were carers).
+You should be aware that all employees have a right to request flexible working, for example part time hours or flexitime.

-A wide range of possibilities exist -, annualised hours, compressed hours, job sharing, shift working, staggered hours, term time working etc. Flexible working can also include changes to place of work (including working from home or hybrid working).
-You can find out more about flexible working below.
+A wide range of possibilities exist, such as annualised hours, compressed hours, job sharing, shift working, staggered hours, term time working etc. Flexible working can also include changes to place of work (including working from home or hybrid working).
+You can find out more about flexible working below under the heading: Other rights.

 You can find out more about working hours from ACAS.